 Old print production methods are making a comeback.
 There’s a certain charm to riso colours and its printing method that cannot be simply recreated digitally.

-What makes riso printing so different is that the inks are translucent, meaning they can be overlaid at different transparencies to achieve a range of colour combinations producing some amazing results.
+What makes riso printing so different is that the inks are translucent, meaning they can be overlaid with different transparencies to achieve a range of colour combinations producing some amazing results.

 With riso printing it is only spot colour based.
 Unlike digital printing, there is no option to print in standard ink colours like CMYK.
 Understandably, the trend of using riso colours is on the rise, since the creative possibilities with riso colour printing are endless.